nuxodin/jema.js/README.md

 # jema.js
-JSONSchema validator
+JSONSchema validator for deno and the browser

 ## Features

 🚀 Performant
 🕊️ Lightweight (< 4kb brotli)
-🤝 Works in the Browser (deno should work too, not yet tested)
-📦 No dependencies
+🤝 Works in the Browser and deno (and node.js at the moment) 📦 No dependencies
 🆗 JSONSchema draft-2020-12 (only this)